VDarcio/FlashFood/README.md

 # Description

-Yummie is an app that uses mock Data to simulate a food delivery app using GET and POST URL Requests
+FlashFood is an app that uses mock Data to simulate a food delivery app using GET and POST URL Requests

 # Features
 - Simulate Food ordering